DDoS Protection: How Businesses Can Avoid DDoS Attacks

 DDoS attacks are often described with the following analogy: a group of people crowd around a shop entrance, preventing new customers from entering, and effectively trapping employees inside.
 DDoS attacks work in much the same way: networks or machines are flooded with superfluous information, creating a barrier that inhibits necessary function.
 This surplus of information either overloads the system, or prevents legitimate requests from being identified and answered.
 Depending on the severity of the attack, affected users may notice unusually slow network performance, denied access to certain websites, sharp increases in spam mail, and spotty or otherwise disconnected wireless service.

-Often, DDoS attacks are perpetuated by a botnet, a remote network of internet connected devices, that have been compromised and infected with malware.
+Often, DDoS attacks are perpetrated by a botnet, a remote network of internet-connected devices, that have been compromised and infected with malware.
 Through this botnet, hackers can create thousands of IP addresses to overwhelm their targets.
 Even if the targeted user manages to block one source of incoming information, there are often hundreds of replacements, making it incredibly difficult to end a DDoS attack.
 Hackers will continue to disrupt their victim's normal operations until some requirement – monetary or otherwise – has been met.
+Moreover, DDoS attacks are becoming increasingly nuanced.
+As per Kaspersky and Cloudfare:

 The best way to avoid costly, time-consuming DDoS recovery is through proactive cloud-based security.
 For ways to safeguard your business from DDoS attacks, consider: